-ASTER is a user interface programmed in Java by the American River College Physics & Astronomy Club for the purpose of interacting with DAISI in order to translate the collected data into its graphical representation.
-The software will communicate to the SSGX module using DAISI's RS-232 serial interface through the HASP platform by sending commands to and receive status updates back from the SSGX payload.
-ASTER will also operate as a front-end software for controlling the SSGX functions as well as present live data transmitted from the module during the flight.
+ASTER is a user interface programmed in Java by the American River College Physics and Astronomy Club for the purpose of interacting with DAISI in order to translate collected data into its graphical representation.
+The software will process payload record files as they become available during the flight.
+ASTER will also operate as a front-end software for reviewing the SSGX operation as various status updates are parsed from record files, presenting the accumulated data transmitted from the payload during the flight and display operation status over time.

-Moreover, during development ASTER will be used to calculate calibration corrections to compensate for any anomalous data.
-The program uses data extracted from the SD card to generate plots in order to graph energy spectra, single/double events and a visualize the pixel map.
+ASTER will be used during development to calculate calibration corrections to compensate for any anomalous data.
+The program uses data extracted from the SD card to generate plots in order to graph energy spectra, single/double events, and to visualize the pixel map.
 All extracted data may also be saved for later viewing in a Comma-Separated Values (CSV) file.
 Furthermore, ASTER will provide a zoomed-in, windowed display capable of scrolling the graph along a timeline in order to observe specific sections of data.
 ASTER is capable of extracting and utilizing data from all eight analog channels.
-When prompted, the program will convert incoming hexadecimal values to voltages and display a scatter plot of the incidental voltages.
+When prompted, the program will convert accumulated data values to voltages and display a scatter plot of the incidental voltages.